kasuken/BattleshipAI/README.md

 - **Reset Stats**: Clear win counters and start fresh
 - **Robust AI**: Multiple retry attempts if AI makes invalid moves

+### Troubleshooting

+If you encounter issues with the AI:

+1. **LM Studio Connection Issues**:
+   - Ensure LM Studio is running with the API server enabled
+   - Check that the endpoint URL is correct (usually http://localhost:1234)
+   - Verify your model is loaded and ready in LM Studio

+2. **AI Move Problems**:
+   - Try using a different model with better reasoning capabilities
+   - Lower the temperature setting (0.3-0.5 often works better)
+   - Increase max tokens if responses are getting cut off
+   - Monitor the game log for error patterns

+3. **Performance Issues**:
+   - Close other CPU-intensive applications
+   - Reduce animation effects in your browser
+   - Try a different browser if you experience lag

 ### Build for Production

 ```bash